theupdateframework/pep-on-pypi-with-tuf/README.rst

 Note that compromising *targets* or any delegated role (except for project targets metadata) does not immediately allow an attacker to serve malicious updates.
-The attacker must also compromise the *timestamp* and *snapshot* roles (which are both online and therefore more likely to be compromised).
+The attacker must also compromise the *timestamp* and *snapshot* roles (which are both on-pypi and therefore more likely to be compromised).
 This means that in order to launch any attack, one must not only be able to act as a man-in-the-middle but also compromise the *timestamp* key (or compromise the *root* keys and sign a new *timestamp* key).
 To launch any attack other than a freeze attack, one must also compromise the *snapshot* key.

-Finally, a compromise of the PyPI infrastructure MAY introduce malicious updates to *bins* projects because the keys for these roles are online.
+Finally, a compromise of the PyPI infrastructure MAY introduce malicious updates to *pypi-signed* projects because the keys for these roles are on-pypi.
 The maximum security model discussed in the appendix addresses this issue.
 PEP 480 also covers the maximum security model and goes into more detail on generating developer keys and signing uploaded distributions.

 In the Event of a Key Compromise